helpspot/AzureLiveLookup/README.md

 In HelpSpot:
 1. Navigate to `Admin > Settings > Live Lookup`
 2. Give the new source a name and select `Command Line` for the `Lookup Via` setting.
-3. The `Path to Script` settings needs the full path to your php cli executable followed by the full path to your azurelivelookup app with the parameter `livelookup`.
+3. The `Path to Script` settings needs the full path to your php cli executable followed by the full path to your azurelivelookup app with the parameter `livelookup` or `livelookupfuzzy`.

 Example:
 ```